ThisNotAlfred/ThisNotAlfred/README.md

 I mostly program in Rust and C/C++.
 I used to program in Haskell too.
 I love compilers and operating systems.

-## things I'm focused on at the moment:
+## Things I'm focused on at the moment:
 - Linux 🐧
 - Rust 🦀
 - C/C++ 🖥️
 - Operating Systems internals 💽

-## things I'm planning to learn:
+## Things I'm planning to learn:
 - Gleam 💫
 - Virtual Machines 💻
 - Compilers (again) 🫠